Add Step-up Authentication

 Step-up Authentication for APIs

-When your audience is an API, you can implement step-up authentication with Auth0 using scopes, access tokens, and rules.
-You can use a rule to trigger the step-up authentication mechanism (for example, prompt MFA) whenever the user requests scopes that map to sensitive resources.
+When your audience is an API, you can implement step-up authentication with Auth0 using scopes, access tokens, and Actions.
+You can use an Action to trigger the step-up authentication mechanism (for example, prompt MFA) whenever the user requests scopes that map to sensitive resources.

 In our example, a user signs into Fabrikam's web app.
 The standard login gives to this user the ability to interact with their API and fetch the user's account list.
 This means that the access token that the application receives after the user authentication contains a scope like